ziritrion/ml-zoomcamp/notes/11_kserve.md

 You can use the [`churn-test.py` file](../11_kserve/churn/churn-test.py) from before to test the container.
 The output of the prediction should now be 2 sets of probabilities.

+>Note: make sure that the test script is using the port 8081; otherwise it will not work.
+You van change it back to 8080 after the test because that's the port that Kserve uses.

 We now need to update the `churn-service.yaml` service definition file:

 ```yaml